5404P - Family Leave Procedure

 FMLA leave will run concurrently with an employee’s available sick leave.
 Once any applicable illness/injury leave and personal leave is exhausted, the remainder of any Family Leave under this Regulation will be unpaid.
 If an employee is eligible for vacation, use of accrued vacation is optional to the employee, but also runs concurrent with their Family Leave.
 Illness/injury, vacation, and holiday time accruals cease when the employee moves to an unpaid status.

 Health plan benefits will be maintained for the employee during the FMLA leave, with the District paying the same portion of the premium as it did while the employee was at work.
-If the employee fails to make timely payment of his/her portion of the premium, the District reserves the right to cease to maintain the employee's health benefits, provided the District notifies the employee in writing at least fifteen (15) days before health coverage will lapse.
+If the employee fails to make timely payment of their portion of the premium, the District reserves the right to cease to maintain the employee's health benefits, provided the District notifies the employee in writing at least fifteen (15) days before health coverage will lapse.

 Upon returning from Family Leave, the employee is entitled to be restored to the same position that the employee held when the Family Leave started or to an equivalent position with equivalent benefits, pay and other terms and conditions of employment.